-Aquatic Animals and Plants.
+Lobsters other than the species described above are excluded from this report.
 The overwhelming majority of what remains is accounted for by Norway lobster (Nephrops norvegicus) - often referred to as scampi (along with the closely-related Metanephrops spp.), these are true lobsters in the sense that they are members of the Nephropidae family.
 However, Norway lobster and other scampi are typically considered as being in a separate market category to that of American/European lobster or spiny lobster.
-Certainly, Norway lobster does not directly compete on international markets with a premium product such as western rock lobster.
+Certainly, Norway lobster does not directly compete on international markets with a premium product such as Western Rock Lobster.
 By a similar rationale, the scope of this report also excludes other species within the Nephropidae family, slipper/fan lobster and bugs of the Scyllaridae family, and assorted other minor species of various genera and families.